-The Financial Alignment Initiative - Partnerships to Provide Better Care

-In July 2011, the Centers for Medicare and Medicaid Services (CMS) announced the opportunity for states and CMS to better coordinate care for individuals who are eligible for Medicare and Medicaid (Duals) under the Financial Alignment Initiative through two different demonstration models:
+The Financial Alignment Initiative - Partnerships to Provide Better Care In July 2011, CMS announced the opportunity for states and CMS to better coordinate care for Duals under the Financial Alignment Initiative through two different demonstration models:

-- 1. Managed fee-for-service in which a state and CMS enter into an agreement by which the state would be eligible to benefit from savings resulting from initiatives to improve quality and reduce costs for both Medicare and Medicaid. - Capitated model in which a state and CMS contract with health plans (threeway contract) that receive a prospective, blended payment to provide enrolled Duals with coordinated care.
+- 1. Managed fee-for-service in which a state and CMS enter into an agreement by which the state would be eligible to benefit from savings resulting from initiatives to improve quality and reduce costs for both Medicare and Medicaid. - 2.
+Capitated model in which a state and CMS contract with health plans (threeway contract) that receive a prospective, blended payment to provide enrolled Duals with coordinated care.

+California is testing the capitated model, under the Cal MediConnect program.
 The Financial Alignment Initiative is designed to align the financial incentives of Medicare and Medicaid to provide Duals with a better health care experience.
 All state demonstrations under the Financial Alignment Initiative are evaluated to assess their impact on enrollee care experience, quality, coordination, and costs.
-California is testing the capitated model, which is known as Cal MediConnect.